-Your anti-noise receiving entenna will be better and easier to build with the unique JOHNSON No. 31 Transposition Insulator.
+Your anti-noise receiving antenna will be better and easier to build with the unique JOHNSON No. 31 Transposition Insulator.

 Bulletin 933 describes these and other original JOHNSON parts.
-Send for it

-E. F. JOHNSON COMPANY Waseca, Minnesota

-Coupling coil L7 may now be placed in L4 as shown, the "plus" plate supply lead to the 800's being left disconnected.
+Send for it E. F. JOHNSON COMPANY as shown, the "plus" plate supply lead to the 800's being left disconnected.
 With the negative B lead of the high-voltage supply connected and the filament return circuit closed, the neutralizing condensers C{12} should be adjusted simultaneously in small steps, until complete neutralization is accomplished.
 A neon bulb is not very satisfactory for this operation.
-A superior method is to connect a 0-100 d.c. milliammeter in the center-tap lead of L5 to ground (the 800's grid return).
-The grid current, which will be about 80 milliamperes while the 800's are being neutralized, will remain perfectly steady when C6 is tuned through resonance, if the neutralization is correct.
-If the condensers C{12} are even slightly out of adjustment, the pointer of the grid meter will "kick" as Co is slowly tuned
+A superior method is to connect a 0-100 d.c. milliammeter in the center-tap lead of $L{\mathbf{5}}$ to ground (the 800's grid return).
+The grid current, which will be about 80 milliamperes while the 800's are being neutralized, will remain perfectly steady when $C{\rm 5}$ is tuned through resonance, if the neutralization is correct.
+If the condensers C{12} are even slightly out of adjustment, the pointer of the grid meter will "kick" as C_6 is slowly tuned through the resonant point.
 The positive 1150-volt lead may now be connected to the 800's, after the biasing resistor is set for maximum resistance.
-The primary circuit of the high-voltage transformer should be open while the high-voltage lead is being handled, unless self-electrocution is desired.
-A key should be inserted between R{θ} and ground, so that the filament return circuit may be quickly opened if the plate current of the 800's is unreasonably high or something in the circuit breaks down.
+The primary circuit of the high-voltage transformer should be open while the high-voltage lead is being handled, unless selfelectrocution is desired.
+A key should be inserted between R_9 and ground, so that the filament return circuit may be quickly opened if the plate current of the 800's is unreasonably high or something in the circuit breaks down.